-Contemporary information systems (IS) more and more have to be aligned in a process-oriented way.
+More and more contemporary information systems (IS) have to be aligned in a process-oriented way.
 This new generation of IS is often referred to as Process-Aware IS (PAIS) [1].
-Recently, more and more technologies have emerged in this context such as Workflow Management (WFM), Business Process Management (BPM), Enterprise Application Integration (EAI), and Service-oriented Architectures (SOA).
+Recently, numerous technologies and paradigms have emerged in this context such as Workflow Management, Business Process Management, Enterprise Application Integration, and Service-oriented Architectures (SOA).
 They all focus on the realization of PAIS [1].
 By offering system-based support for implementing business processes, these technologies aim at an increased efficiency and adaptivity of enterprises regarding their internal processes.
-By combining process management with SOA, the interaction between enterprises and their customers and partners shall be improved as well.
+By combining process management with SOA the interaction between enterprises and their customers and partners shall be improved as well.

-In order to provide effective process support, PAIS should capture real-world processes adequately, i.e., there should be no mismatch between the computerized processes and those in reality.
-In order to realize this goal, PAIS enabling technologies must fulfill a number of requirements:
+To provide effective process support, PAIS should capture real-world processes adequately, i.e., there should be no mismatch between the computerized processes and those in reality.
+To achieve this, PAIS enabling technologies must fulfill a number of requirements: